Quality, safety, and efficacy of therapeutical products

 Physical samples

-Using physical product samples for quality control testing should be minimized as much as possible, specifically for highly innovative and complex products, to maximize supply availability for use in patients.
+The routine use of physical product samples for quality control testing should be minimized, particularly for innovative and complex products, in order to preserve product availability for patients and improve regulatory efficiency.

 More information on this topic, including IFPMA recommendations on import testing, in-country testing, and in-country testing for ATMPs, is available in different languages.